dwyl/contributing/README.md

 ![welcome-teal](https://cloud.githubusercontent.com/assets/194400/22215755/76cb4dbc-e194-11e6-95ed-7def95e68f14.png)

+### “_Every thought, every word, and every action that adds to the positive and the wholesome is a contribution to peace.
+Each and every one of us is capable of making such a contribution_.” ~ Aung San Suu Kyi

 Firstly, a ***heartfelt thank you*** for making time to contribute to this project! <br />
 As a _distributed_ team we _rely_ on the contributing guide steps